POCA and Confiscation Solicitors.

 POCA stands for the Proceeds of Crime Act 2002.
 Our specialist POCA solicitors are experts on all areas of Proceeds of Crime and Confiscation Orders.

-We have been instructed on many large POCA cases involving millions of pounds of assets and assets.
+We have been instructed on many large POCA cases involving millions of pounds of assets.
 We have successfully defended applications and saved clients’ large sums of money.
 We are nationwide POCA solicitors and can represent people in every court.
 We are able to meet clients face to face in Nottingham, Birmingham and London.
 We work with a team of barristers and forensic accountants.

 Call us on 01623 397200 for free initial advice.